Shadowdrums/Syntax-Highlighter/README.md

 ```
 (```)

-you open with three back ticks followed by the file extension for the coding language, then arite your code, dinally close it with 3 back ticks, new line for each step.
+you open with three back ticks followed by the file extension for the coding language, then write your code, finally close it with 3 back ticks, new line for each step.

 ### Output: The tool will display the syntax-highlighted code in the terminal.